mxcl/PromiseKit/Documentation/FAQ.md

 Often people are confused about when Promises “start”.
 Is it immediately?
 Is it later?
 Is it when you call `then`?

-The answer is: The promise **body** executes right after the promise is created, on the current thread.
+The answer is: The promise **body** executes during initialization of the promise, on the current thread.
 As an example, `"Executing the promise body"` will be printed to the console right after the promise is created, without having to call `then` on the promise.